Tarleton construction projects update

 When Tarleton students came back to school after the holiday break and after spring break, they found more construction on campus.
 That likely won’t change for the next couple of years.

 At the beginning of the 2016 fall semester, students confronted the delayed construction on North Traditions Hall; then, the main road in front of the dining hall and the Barry B. Thompson Student Center was under construction.
+There were then further delays because safety was compromised by not using trench boxes to protect the workers when installing piping.
+Click Here for More Info on trench boxes and how they help with construction.
+The delays meant that students had to put up with construction for even longer.

 After spring break, students returned to find less parking as the new Engineering Building will be built at Lillian and Washington streets.
 Many pathways on campus are being closed off for construction and new walkways are being slowly built.